 Make a Payment

 We offer a number of convenient payment methods for our tax and fee payers to apply toward current and past due liabilities.
-Usually, customers who are filing a return also make payment at the same time.
+Usually, customers who file a return pay their liability at the same time.
 You can also make payments directly from your bank account, credit card, check, or money order.
 In addition, some of our customers are required to make payment through an Electronic Funds Transfer (EFT).
 Read below for more information.

 To make a payment, or to file your return, log in with your User ID or Express Login.
-You will need the following bank account information: bank routing number, bank account number, and account type - checking or savings.
+There is no fee to use this service.
+You will need the following bank account information: bank routing number, bank account number, and account type – checking or savings.

 You can read our frequently asked questions for more information.